everypolitician/jekyll-pmo-docs/README.md

 ## Deploying to GitHub pages

 1. Follow GitHub's [instructions for creating a `gh-pages` branch](https://help.github.com/articles/creating-project-pages-manually/#create-a-gh-pages-branch).
-2. Copy the `.travis.yml` and `_bin/deploy` scripts from another Pombola Simple site.
+2. Copy the `.travis.yml` and `_bin/deploy` scripts from another site built using this approach.
 3. Create a GitHub Personal Access Token and then encrypt it with `travis encrypt GITHUB_ACCESS_TOKEN=yourtokenhere`, then replace the `secure: ` line in `.travis.yml` with the output from that command.
 4. Make sure the access token has read access to public repos.
 5. Make sure the person/robot who you created the access token for has push permission to the repository.